yochaigal/cairn/adventures/conversions/rot-kings-sanctum.md

 #### Lightning Trap

-- Shoots lightning bolts at each creature touching the sarcophagous, dealing 2d6 STR damage.
+- Shoots lightning bolts at each creature touching the sarcophagus, dealing 2d6 STR damage.

 #### Rod of Cancellation